 Digital marketing for roofers in general, but especially roofer SEO, doesn’t work overnight.
 It compounds.

 Many roofers quit too early, right before results start showing.
 In most markets, meaningful movement begins within 2-4 months of consistent effort.
 With the right strategy, some campaigns see gains even sooner.
-We’ve increased our client’s webiste traffic from 100 to 6,000 in 1.5 months!
+We’ve increased our client’s website traffic from 100 to 6,000 in 1.5 months!
 Check out our roofing case study to see how.

 The roofers who stick with it are the ones who eventually dominate their local markets.